Summary of Corporate Governance

 Basic Concept

 Based on the basic mission of the sustainable improvement of shareholder value, the Teijin Group has been strengthening its governance to fulfill its responsibilities to various stakeholders.
-The basics of corporate governance are "improving transparency," "ensuring fairness," "accelerating decision-making," and "ensuring the independence of monitoring and supervision," and we are working to establish and strengthen an effective corporate governance system through items such as an "Advisory Board," a "Nomination and Compensation Advisory Committee," a "Board of Directors including Independent Outside Directors and a Corporate Officer System," and a "Board of Statutory Auditors System including Independent Outside Statutory Auditors."
-Furthermore, the Group has established and published the Teijin Group Corporate Governance Guide, which serves as its corporate governance guidelines.
+The basics of corporate governance are improving transparency, ensuring fairness, accelerating decision-making, and ensuring the independence of monitoring and supervision, and we are working to establish and strengthen an effective corporate governance system through items such as a "Board of Directors including Independent Outside Directors and a Corporate Officer System," a "Board of Statutory Auditors System including Independent Outside Statutory Auditors," and a "Nomination Advisory Committee and Compensation Advisory Committee in which Independent Outside Directors constitute the majority."
+Furthermore, the Group has established and published the Teijin Group Corporate Governance Guide, which serves as its guidelines for corporate governance.

 Major Initiatives for Strengthening Governance